PTransIPs: Identification of phosphorylation sites enhanced by protein PLM embeddings: Results

 The performance results suggest that PTransIPs consistently has high accuracy across all the bioactivity datasets in this part, shown in Table \ref{Table Performance evaluation case study}.
 Particularly, for Blood-Brain Barrier activity prediction, PTransIPs achieves superior ACC of 0.8947 and MCC of 0.7939 in comparison with UniDL4BioPep\cite{du2023unidl4biopep} and BBPpred\cite{bbppred2021}; for anticancer activity, PTransIPs performs better on AUC of 0.8505 comparison with UniDL4BioPep and iACP-FSCM\cite{anticancer2021}; for antiviral activity, PTransIPs outperforms both UniDL4BioPep and ABPDiscover\cite{antiviral2021} in terms of ACC of 0.8515, MCC of 0.7044 and AUC of 0.9236.

-These results show that PTransIPs not only has the ability to identify phosphorylation sites, but also has the potential as a reliable model for predicting peptide datasets associated with various bioactivities.
+These results show that PTransIPs not only possesses the ability to identify phosphorylation sites, but also holds the potential as a reliable model for predicting peptide datasets associated with various bioactivities.